-Health care professionals routinely encourage us to get out there and exercise.
+Healthcare professionals routinely encourage us to get out there and exercise.
 The benefits of an active lifestyle are legion—reduced weight, an efficient heart, healthy lungs and a general sense of well-being.
-Research also suggests that exercise during middle age may help stave off dementia, and may even be an important preventative measure against Alzheimer's disease.
+Research also suggests that exercise during middle age may help stave off dementia and may even be an important preventative measure against Alzheimer's disease.

-The study noted that those in middle age who exercised at least twice a week were 50 per cent less likely to develop dementia, and 60 per cent less likely to develop Alzheimer's than those who did not exercise.
+The large-scale study looked at dementia and Alzheimer's in 1500 patients over the age of 65.
+Each research subject had their exercise habits monitored for the last 35 years.
+Researchers found that middle-aged participants who exercised at least twice a week were 50 percent less likely to develop dementia, and 60 percent less likely to develop Alzheimer's than those who did not exercise.
 These numbers show an astonishing distinction between physically active and sedentary individuals when it comes to brain health.